 Regardless of business model, many farmers are now in survival mode, forced to make rapid decisions that will impact the future of their farms.

 How do you decide what to do when faced with a total market collapse that is sudden, unexpected, unavoidable and unplanned for?
-From experience, we know that when markets collapse that farmers must look objectively at their own unique situation in order to make realistic and honest decisions for the future.
+From experience, we know that when markets collapse that farmerslook objectively at their own unique situation in order to make realistic and honest decisions for the future.
 This takes discipline, as it can be hard to remain objective when one has so much of their identity and life invested in their farm—but it is also a necessity.

 What is your market?